gamemanual0/gm0/source/docs/software/tutorials/mecanum-drive.rst

 Field Centric
 -------------

 With field centric mecanum drive, the translation joystick controls the direction of the robot relative to the field, as opposed to the robot frame.
 This is preferred by some drivers, and make some evasive action easier, as one can spin while translating in a given direction easier.
-To do this, the x/y components of the joysticks are rotated by the robot's angle, which is given by the IMU.
+To do this, the x/y components of the joysticks are rotated counter to the robot's angle, which is given by the IMU.

-There is a BNO055 IMU inside of Control Hubs (and older models of Expansion Hubs).
+There is an IMU inside of Control Hubs (and older models of Expansion Hubs).
 Unlike most other hardware, it requires more than ``hardwareMap.get()`` to begin using it.
 Note, this is configured when creating a new configuration by default as ``imu``.
-There is an `FTC SDK sample on how to use the BNO055 <https://github.com/FIRST-Tech-Challenge/FtcRobotController/blob/aba72e566c381d65ba7b97ef4e5326b14881d4bc/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/SensorBNO055IMU.java>`_.
-The way the BNO055 IMU will be initialized here is:
+See the `FTC doc page covering the IMU interface and its parameters <https://ftc-docs.firstinspires.org/programming_resources/imu/imu.html>`_ for more information.
+The way the IMU will be initialized here is:

 .. code-block::

-   // Retrieve the IMU from the hardware map
+   // Retrieve the IMU from the hardware map imu = hardwareMap.get(IMU.class, "imu");
-   BNO055IMU imu = hardwareMap.get(BNO055IMU.class, "imu");
+   // Adjust the orientation parameters to match your robot IMU.Parameters parameters = new IMU.Parameters(new RevHubOrientationOnRobot(
-   BNO055IMU.Parameters parameters = new BNO055IMU.Parameters();
+           RevHubOrientationOnRobot.LogoFacingDirection.UP,
-   // Technically this is the default, however specifying it is clearer parameters.angleUnit = BNO055IMU.AngleUnit.RADIANS;
+           RevHubOrientationOnRobot.UsbFacingDirection.FORWARD));
    // Without this, data retrieving from the IMU throws an exception imu.initialize(parameters);

 The angle needs to be read every loop.
-The IMU returns heading with clockwise positive, while the following code needs counterclockwise positive, so its negative is taken.

 .. code-block::

-   // Read inverse IMU heading, as the IMU heading is CW positive double botHeading = -imu.getAngularOrientation().firstAngle;
+   double botHeading = imu.getRobotYawPitchRollAngles().getYaw(AngleUnit.RADIANS);

-Then, the translation joystick values need to be rotated by the robot heading.
+Then, the translation joystick values need to be counterrotated by the robot heading.
+The IMU returns heading, however we need to rotate the movement counter to the robot's rotation, so its negative is taken.
 The joystick values are a vector, and rotating a vector in 2D requires this formula (`proved here <https://matthew-brett.github.io/teaching/rotation_2d.html>`_), where :math:`x_1` and :math:`y_1` are the components of the original vector, :math:`\beta` is the angle to rotate by, and :math:`x_2` and :math:`y_2` are the components of the resultant vector.

 .. math::